smiakchilo/aem-crash-course/lessons/2.7/part2.md

 Most commonly used methods of ResourceResolver are `getResource()` and `resolve()`.
 Both can accept the absolute path of a resource and produce the same result.
 There are however some differences.

 The `getResource()` method has a rendition that accepts a base resource and a relative path from it.
-If there isn’t a resource at given path, it returns `null`.
+If there isn’t a resource at a given path, it returns `null`.

 The `resolve()` method has a variant that accepts a request as an argument.
-This method can alter the provided path under the hood following some path mappings (such can be set up in an AEM instance to provide a similarity of "url rewriting" rules -such as those  sysadmins sometimes use in an HTTP server).
+This method can alter the provided path under the hood following some path mappings (such can be set up in an AEM instance to provide a similarity of "URL rewriting" rules - a bit like the rules that sysadmins sometimes use in an HTTP server).
 If no resource is found at the given path, a non-null value is returned – an instance of `NonExistingResourse`.

 ```java
 @Model(adaptables = SlingHttpServletRequest.class)